GuvHas/CellarTracker/README.md

 - **Category:** Integration

 # Configuration:
-Add the integration under Settings / Devices & Services.
+After adding to HACS, add the integration under Settings / Devices & Services.
 Then fill out the configuration using your CellarTracker! username and password.
 Optionally change the time between refreshes (Default 1 hour)